Last Update: 28 Mar 2021

-The first labor of Heracles: Killing the Lion of Nemea
+The first labor of Heracles: Killing the Nemean Lion

-As a first labor, Heracles was asked to kill a huge lion that was dwelling in Nemea, in the southwest of Corinth, and mangled persons and animals, terrorizing the population of the region.
-The lion was trained up by Hera and had a skin that was impervious even to iron weapons.
+As his first labor, Heracles was asked to kill a huge lion that dwelt in Nemea, southwest of Corinth, mauling men and animals and terrorizing the population of the region.
+The lion was trained by goddess Hera and had a skin that was impervious even to iron weapons.

-When Heracles met the Lion of Nemea, he attempted to use his arc, but the arrows were incapable to kill the lion so Heracles had to use his club and followed him in a cavern with two entrances.
+When Heracles encountered the lion, he tried to use his bow, but the arrows were unable to kill the lion, so Heracles had to use his club and followed it into a cave with two entrances.

-Heracles covered one entrance with stones and entered from the other in order to find the lion.
-Without using his club, he grapped the lion from the neck, twirled him and with the immense force of his hands he choked it to death.
+Heracles covered one entrance with stones and entered through the other to find the lion.
+Without using his club, he grabbed the lion by the neck, spun him around, and strangled him to death with the immense strength of his hands.

 Heracles then handed the lion over to Eurystheas and fashioned armor from its skin.
 To remember his work, Heracles opened the Nemeian Games, to praise Zeus, king of the gods.